Web Writing Style Guide

 - In most cases, it's best to use subheadings to clarify the subject of various sections on a page.
 Users want to skim and scan for information.
 Headings help this process exponentially.

 - Don't waste space welcoming people to the page.
-There is no need, and most users ignore any welcome text as filler.
-Get to the meat - that is what they came for.
+There is no need, and most users ignore any welcome text as a filler.
+Get to the meat—that is what they came for.

 - Just when you think you are done, look again.
 Cut, cut, and cut your text until it is the most essential message.